9 576 571

 Planting is made up exclusively of native species, thus helping to restore soil, recreate thriving biodiversity and protect fauna's natural habitats.

-Caudalie has chosen to support SURFRIDER FOUNDATION EUROPE in rolling out the Initiatives Océanes (Ocean Initiatives) program.
-This environmental awareness-raising program aims to improve citizens’ behaviour by bringing them face-to-face with the impact humans have on nature.
+Caudalie has chosen to support SURFRIDER FOUNDATION EUROPE in rolling out the Initiatives Océanes (Ocean Initiatives) programme.
+This environmental awareness-raising programme aims to improve citizens’ behaviour by bringing them face-to-face with the impact humans have on nature.
 It operates through aquatic waste-collection networks organised by volunteers on beaches, lakes, rivers and seabeds.

 Since it was founded, Caudalie has taken a stance against animal testing, and in accordance with European regulations, it does not test its products on animals.
 Caudalie uses alternative methods to test its ingredients and finished products, and it does not use ingredients of animal origin.
 Since 2014, Caudalie has also been supporting the Institute for In Vitro Sciences (IIVS) which develops and optimizes in vitro tests as an alternative to animal testing.
 As the international leader in the field of scientific research on in vitro testing techniques, IIVS also carries out awareness and education programs to foster the use and acceptation of these alternative methods throughout the world.